nuraeni28/sse-notification/README.md

 Run ngrok according to the OS you have : https://ngrok.com/docs/getting-started/

 ## Configured The VAPID (Voluntary Application Server Identification for Web Push)
 VAPID is used to identify the server sending the push notification and ensure that the sender is a legitimate sender.
-Change VAPID configuration in NotificationController.php
+Change VAPID configuration in NotificationController.php\n .
+Generate VAPID can use this web (https://tools.reactpwa.com/vapid)
 ```javascript
 'VAPID' => [
     'subject' => 'mailto:nuraeniexecutive18@gmail.com',